-Once you learn the basics, you can turn out your own small-batch artisanal frozen dessert (you could totally call it that) in any flavor imaginable.
+Once you learn the basics, you can turn out your own small-batch artisanal frozen desserts (you could totally call it that) in any flavor imaginable.
 Get ready, here’s how to make ice cream at home!
 Homemade ice cream comes in two basic styles: Custard-style (also called French) and Philadelphia-style (also called New York or American).
 Custard-style ice cream starts with a cooked base enriched with egg yolks, sugar, and cream.
 This style of ice cream has the smoothest, creamiest, richest texture and flavor.Philadelphia-style ice cream contains no eggs, eliminating the need to cook a base.

 How To Make The Best Homemade Ice Cream.
 Frozen Lemon Cream Pie Recipe : Katie Lee.
 Easy Fruit Pizza -Favorite Family Recipes.
 This Easy Fruit Pizza is the result of a fruit pizza I tasted at a Pampered Chef party many years ago.

 What a genius idea!
 Sugar cookie dough, cream cheese, fresh fruit…what could possibly be better!
 It is an especially yummy treat in the summer when fresh fruit is easily available from your own garden or fruit and vegetable stands.
 We live in an area where there are delicious fresh peaches available in the late summer.
 62 Smoothie Recipes to Kick-Start Your Day!
 The Best Chocolate Mousse of Your Life Under 5 Minutes : Cafe Fernando – Food Blog - best chocolate mousse - best chocolate mousse recipe - chocolate chantilly - chocolate mousse recipe - herve this - Chocolate.